Inductees are listed according to Induction Ceremony

 Thanks to the movie "The Blues Brothers", Booker T & The MGs enjoyed huge resurgence in the late 1970's.

-Duane Eddy was known as the first rock and roll instrumental guitar slinger in the mid 50's with songs such as "Rebel Rouser", "Fifty Miles of Bad Road", "Shazam", "Because They're Young", and "Ramrod".
+Duane Eddy was known as the first rock and roll instrumental guitar slinger in the mid 50's with songs such as "Rebel Rouser", "Forty Miles of Bad Road", "Shazam", "Because They're Young", and "Ramrod".

 Duane claims his main influence was Chet Atkins but Duane influenced everyone from Jimmy Page, The Kinks, Tom Petty, and most notably, The Beatles.